 What I Have Learned

-More than eighty episodes into my own show as this series launches, I am still humbled by what fits in the curiosity bucket.
+More than eighty episodes into my own show as this series launched, I am still humbled by what fits in the curiosity bucket.
 These folks have been thinking about things that had never dawned on me.
-I have come to realize “curiosity” is deeper, wider and more varied than even I thought.
+I have come to realize “curiosity” is deeper, wider and more varied than even I had thought.

 To prepare adequately for these conversations, I’ve read not only the authors’ chapters, but their other writings, as well as that of their colleagues, their collaborators, and the occasional critic.
 So much more to read.

-I have learned to be patient with the unfolding of a new field.
+I learned to be patient with the unfolding of a new field.
 We haven’t gotten all the edges smoothed yet.
 Besides: where are the edges?
 And why are they there?